51Degrees/specifications/pipeline-specification/features/data-updates.md

 for a 429 HTTP Status (Too many requests) with a *Retry After* HTTP header whose value can be used to reset polling.

-Rate limiting may be triggered in the event that a single user has multiple servers each of which is set to auto update.
-It is recommended that users with multiple servers do not use this feature and that they obtain updated data once and distribute it to their various servers by other means.
+Rate limiting can be triggered in the event that a single user has multiple servers each of which is set to auto update.
+It is expected that users with multiple servers do not use this feature and that they obtain updated data once and distribute it to their various servers by other means.